How to Start a Greeting Card Business From Home

 If you can take good quality photos then you will be able to make very nice greeting cards to sell at craft shows and online.
 This is a very profitable home- based card business.

-- How to make greeting cards from start to finish.
+- How to make and sell greeting cards from start to finish.

 - How to make a card that can be used for birthday, Christmas or Valentine day.

 - Where to sell these handmade cards.